This morning I received another load of emails promoting online courses and training. They usually start like this:

 I believe success in any area is something you must define for yourself.

 Any start-up needs to be clear about their Why and What.
-This creates purpose and direction and allows to measure against it.
+It creates purpose and direction and allows us to measure against it.

-It is your individual path that will work for you.
-Once you’re clear about your own purpose, pick the things that will help you to get there.
+It is your path that will work for you.
+Once you’re clear about your purpose, pick the things that will help you to get there.

-It will make the decision to buy a course and use it successfully much easier and clearer.
+It will help you decide which course to buy and how to use it successfully much more natural and more evident.